HomeArticles

 A typical CD pipeline for a Cloudflare Pages project looks roughly like this:

-→ push → build → deploy (handled by built-in Cloudflare action)
+→ push → build → trigger Cloudflare Pages deployment

 The deploy step triggers Cloudflare's build pipeline, but it returns almost immediately.
 By the time the test step runs, the deployment is usually still in progress.
 This leads to flaky test results and false negatives that are frustrating to debug.

-What we actually need is a step that sits between deploy and run tests and simply waits — polling Cloudflare's API until the deployment status comes back as success or failure.
+What we actually need is a step that sits between deploy and run tests and simply waits — polling GitHub's Checks API until the Cloudflare Pages check run for the current commit is completed.

 The solution